 These colorful shawarma cauliflower hummus bowls are packed with flavor and easy enough to make on a weeknight.
 Grab a bowl and pile it high with hummus, quinoa, shawarma cauliflower, olives, and colorful veggies.

 These shawarma cauliflower hummus bowls have made it into our weekly rotation of dinner meals so I thought it was about time I share the recipe here!
 I love a good, hearty meal in a bowl like these hummus bowls.
-Here are just a few of my other favorite healthy bowl meals from the blog: vegan burrito bowls, soba noodles with peanut sauce, and these buffalo tempeh salads.
+Here are just a few of my other favorite healthy bowl meals from the blog: vegan burrito bowls, soba noodles with peanut sauce, tofu power bowls with spicy almond sauce, vegan tex mex bowls, and these buffalo tempeh salads.

 Why You’ll Love this Recipe